Bo' Selecta!: Craig David

 Craig David is one of the main Bo' Selecta characters.
 His catchphrases are "Proper Reet Bo" and "Proper Bo, I tell thee!".
 He is portrayed as having a very large chin, with a beard made with a pen.
 Craig has a very strong Yorkshire accent.
 He is known for always singing his name.
 He carries around a plastic peregrine falcon on his wrist named "Kes", possibly as a reference to the film of the same name.
 Kes was apparently bought off a man in Huddersfield who had a dog with one leg.
 He calls Kes a "bastard", often when calling her to return.
 Craig also wears a beanie hat, and his iconic headphones from his Born to Do It album cover.
-In the first series, a segment entitled "Craig David's Life Story" is featured, showing events such as David visiting the doctor to be fitted with a urostomy bag (which he often fails to wear at night and wets the bed), and attempting to break the American market but catches a flight to Mallorca by accident.
+In the first series, a segment titled "Craig David's Life Story" is featured, showing events such as David visiting the doctor to be fitted with a urostomy bag (which he often fails to wear at night and wets the bed), and attempting to break the American market but catches a flight to Mallorca by accident.
 For the second series, each episode segment follows him on his nationwide UK tour alongside his band (who hate him), in which he meets Michael Jackson, goes dating, goes for a walk, meets the real Craig David (depicted as an impersonator), and performs in front of a live audience.
 In the third series, he attempts to break America again with his new single "Soda Pop", which fails to chart.
 Along the way, he makes a music video and gets himself a makeover from Mel B. He appeared in Bo! in the USA, in a weekly segment in which he tries to seduce Holly Valance and earn himself a bronze swimming award.
 As time went on, Craig's fall from fame was chronicled as he started making appearances on shopping channels and in Cha'mone Mo'Fo' Selecta he was reduced to working in a call centre.
 Leigh Francis stated in an interview with Metro that the character was based on Billy Casper from Kes, rather than the singer Craig David.